RsyncProject/rsync/rsync.1.md

     has no permissions to change.

-    The following command does a local copy into the "dest/" dir as user "joe" (assumimg you've installed support/lsh into a dir on your $PATH):
+    The following command does a local copy into the "dest/" dir as user "joe" (assuming you've installed support/lsh into a dir on your $PATH):

     >     sudo rsync -aive lsh -M--copy-as=joe src/ lh:dest/